Park restrooms currently open

-Staff will resume rentals of picnic shelters and open park space with reservations starting on Wednesday July 1.
-We plan to accept rental requests starting Tuesday, June 16..
-Our office can be reached at 734.794.6230 x 0 or at email@example.com.
+Our office can be reached at 734.794.6230 x 0 or at firstname.lastname@example.org.
 You can also email for general rental questions in the meantime.
 We will provide further updates next week.
 Please visit the following website for more information.

 The disc golf courses at Bandemer and Mary Beth Doyle Parks are open, provided physical distancing guidelines are followed.

 Dog parks are open provided physical distancing guidelines are followed.

 The Ann Arbor Farmers Market is open for onsite shopping on Wednesdays and Saturdays, 7 a.m.-3 p.m.
 Masks are required to be worn by staff, vendors and customers.
 We have new physical distancing protocol in place, and signage placed throughout the market will guide customers through the changes, as will additional staff.
 Visit our website for details.
 Vendor stalls are spaced for social distancing, and we have added multiple sinks for hand-washing.